 How does EFNEP work at the University of Minnesota?

-University of Minnesota’s EFNEP team partners with community agencies to deliver EFNEP curriculum through practical direct education lessons.
+University of Minnesota’s EFNEP team builds relationships with community agencies and community members to deliver practical direct education.
 Engaging programs are provided either one-to-one or to groups.

 Annual data confirms that graduates from EFNEP programs: